jssteinberg/some-makeup/src/routes/style/info/fix.md

 ---

-Avoid changing the meaning of content by hyphenation inheritance for special inline elements.
+The meaning of some elements' content could be confusing if it gets `hyphens` automatically in the wrong places.

 ```css
 code, kbd, samp, sub, sup {